-- Sub-class entity “inherits” all attributes of super-class; for example employee 1001 will have attributes eno, name, salary, and typing speed.
+- Sub-class entity “inherits” all attributes of super-class; for example, employee 1001 will have attributes eno, name, salary, and typing speed.

 Enhanced ER model of above example –

 - Total or Partial – A sub-classing relationship is total if every super-class entity is to be associated with some sub-class entity, otherwise partial.
-Sub-class “job type based employee category” is partial sub-classing – not necessary every employee is one of (secretary, engineer, and technician), i.e. union of these three types is proper subset of all employees.
-Whereas other sub-classing “Salaried Employee AND Hourly Employee” is total; union of entities from sub-classes is equal to total employee set, i.e. every employee necessarily has to be one of them.
+Sub-class “job type based employee category” is partial sub-classing – not necessary every employee is one of (secretary, engineer, and technician), i.e. union of these three types is a proper subset of all employees.
+Whereas other sub-classing “Salaried Employee AND Hourly Employee” is total; the union of entities from sub-classes is equal to the total employee set, i.e. every employee necessarily has to be one of them.

 - Overlapped or Disjoint – If an entity from super-set can be related (can occur) in multiple sub-class sets, then it is overlapped sub-classing, otherwise disjoint.
 Both the examples: job-type based and salaries/hourly employee sub-classing are disjoint.

 Note – These constraints are independent of each other: can be “overlapped and total or partial” or “disjoint and total or partial”.
-Also sub-classing has transitive property.
+Also, sub-classing has transitive property.

-Multiple Inheritance (sub-class of multiple super classes) –
+Multiple Inheritance (sub-class of multiple superclasses) –

-You might see some confusion in Sub-class and UNION; consider example in above figure Vehicle is super-class of CAR and Truck; this is very much the correct example of subclass as well but here use it different we are saying RTO Registered vehicle is UNION of Car and Vehicle, they do not inherit any attribute of Vehicle, attributes of car and truck are altogether independent set, where is in sub-classing situation car and truck would be inheriting the attribute of vehicle class.
+You might see some confusion in Sub-class and UNION; consider an example in above figure Vehicle is super-class of CAR and Truck; this is very much the correct example of the subclass as well but here use it differently we are saying RTO Registered vehicle is UNION of Car and Vehicle, they do not inherit any attribute of Vehicle, attributes of car and truck are altogether independent set, where is in sub-classing situation car and truck would be inheriting the attribute of vehicle class.

 This article is contributed by Kadam Patel.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.